Journal · tools · regulation

 - Your recurring pain is starting, returning after gaps, or staying oriented — not storing facts.

-- Sensory load or streak guilt from productivity surfaces has become part of the problem.
+- Input load or streak guilt from output surfaces has become part of the problem.

 - You want a short path: regulate → capture → one next move, without building a bespoke OS first.

-For the execution backbone in plain language, read ADHD and the one next move.
-For sensory and rhythm: sensory load & rhythm.
-On dump vs one commitment: brain dump to one card.
+For the execution backbone in plain language, read starting when stuck and the one next move.
+For sensitive input and rhythm: sensitive input rhythm.
+On dump vs one commitment: Mental Unload to one card.

 Try the loop